ORNL/intersect-architecture/examples/aam/sos.rst

 Maintainer/Operator
-   The :term:`DE` may be responsible for maintenance of the domain expert computer, the 3D metal printer, or the 3D metal printer controller computer.
+   The :term:`DE` may be responsible for maintenance of the domain expert computer, the 3D metal printer, or the 3D metal printer control computer.
    Other resources, such as the :term:`ACE` testbed and the :term:`SNS` Analysis cluster computer have their own designated maintainers/operators.